ankitects/anki-manual/src/getting-started.md

     A: {{English}}<br>
        Page #{{Page}}

-By surrounding a field name in double curly brackets, we tell Anki to replace that section with the actual information in the field.
+In the templates, field names are wrapped in double curly brackets like `{{French}}`.
+Anki replaces that with the text the field contains.
 Anything not surrounded by curly brackets remains the same on each card.
-(For instance, we don’t have to type “Page \#” into the Page field when adding material – it’s added automatically to every card.) &lt;br&gt; is a special code that tells Anki to move to the next line; more details are available in the [templates](templates/intro.md) section.
+For example, we don’t need to enter “Page \#” in every card; it’s added automatically to every card. &lt;br&gt; is a special code that tells Anki to move to the next line; more details are available in the [templates](templates/intro.md) section.

-The production card templates work in a similar way:
+The production card's templates will work in a similar way:

     Q: {{English}}
     A: {{French}}<br>
        Page #{{Page}}

-Once a card type has been created, every time you add a new note, a card will be created based on that card type.
+After a card type has been created, every time you add a new note, a card will be created based on that card type.
 Card types make it easy to keep the formatting of your cards consistent and can greatly reduce the amount of effort involved in adding information.
 They also mean Anki can